godhelpjun/mk-sql-data/DBPARAMS.md

 ## Explanation

-DBPARMS configures the credentials and establishes a database connection to the server.
+DBPARAMS configures the credentials and establishes a database connection to the database server.
 Only the [[FETCH ..
 USING]] parameter and the [[INCREMENT ..
 DEPENDING ON ..
 IN TABLE]] parameter need a connection to the target database.

 ## Syntax:
 ```